 \subsection{Optimality and convergence analysis}

 The solution derived following Algorithm~\ref{alg:game} is low-complexity, sub-optimal in solving \textbf{P}.
 Therein, we first analyze the convergence of the algorithm to a stable coalition.
-For that, we state the following theorem based on the concept of weak Pareto optimal (PO) \cite{jorswieck2011stable} leveraged from the stability in the matching problem. \begin{theorem}(Informal) Algorithm~\ref{alg:game} converges to a local maximal value following the definition of weak pareto optimality and the existence of stable coalition. \end{theorem}

-\begin{proof} We note that the objective $v(\mathcal{S, \mathcal{A}})$ captures the overall utility with the obtained coalition.
-Then, at each iteration, say $t$, indicated for the execution of lines 6 -- 12, we have an outcome as the transient partition set $\Pi_{(t)}$ the provides associations of devices to a particular coalition.
+For that, we state the following theorem based on the concept of weak Pareto optimal \cite{jorswieck2011stable} leveraged from the stability in the matching problem. \begin{theorem}(Informal) Algorithm~\ref{alg:game} converges to a local maximal value following the definition of weak Pareto optimality and the existence of a stable coalition. \end{theorem} \begin{proof} We note that the objective $v(\mathcal{S, \mathcal{A}})$ captures the overall utility with the obtained coalition.
+Then, at each iteration, say $t$, indicated for the execution of lines 6 -- 12, we have an outcome as the transient partition set $\Pi_{(t)}$ that provides associations of devices to a particular coalition.
 Then, each $t$-operation gives a guarantee in the relation

 following the accept/reject operation of participation variable $a_i, \forall i \in \mathcal{S}$ for the individual utility maximization.
-We observe the maximization objective of \textbf{P} is captured using a non-decreasing function under the participation decision, as accept/reject operation of Algorithm~\ref{alg:game}.
+We observe the maximization objective of \textbf{P} is captured using a non-decreasing function under the participation decision as accept/reject operation of Algorithm~\ref{alg:game}.
 Then, the MAJP algorithm converges to a local maximal point of the problem \textbf{P}. \end{proof} Next, we have a quick walk-through example to reflect the operation of Algorithm~\ref{alg:game} on optimality and convergence following Theorem~\ref{theo:convergence}.
 First, define a coalition game $(v, \mathcal{M})$, where $\mathcal{M}\in \{1,2,3,4\}$ following a known optimal device to device's data type partition mapping rule $\mathcal{A}^*$ for a subset of partition $\mathcal{S}_k, k \in \{1,2,\ldots, K\}$ as